 With that marvelous courage and childlike faith in the wisdom and love of God that so characterized his whole life, he set out alone, with just enough money to take him to Italy.
-Having arrived there he found himself, as native of the country, liable for military service.
+Having arrived there he found himself, as a native of the country, liable for military service.
 So he entered the army, serving time in two of its departments.
-To every one who knew the atmosphere of luxury he was reared in, the marvel was that he lived to endure the hardships of those terrible years, especially the months in which he was in the Cicilian campaign.
+To everyone who knew the atmosphere of luxury he was reared in, the marvel was that he lived to endure the hardships of those terrible years, especially the months in which he was in the Cicilian campaign.
 While in this campaign, a machine gun exploded, killing men and officers around him, and inflicting a number of serious wounds on his body.
-For months after this he suffered agonies in a military hospital.
+For months after this, he suffered agonies in a military hospital.

 After he recovered he was stationed at Rome.
 Here he attended classes at the University of Rome when off duty.
 In order to earn money to buy the necessary books to study for graduation from the university, he joined the army athletic team and competed for prizes, many of which he won.

-While in Rome, a high official of the Russian government was taken suddenly ill, and needed an interpreter and secretary, who could use a number of languages.
+While in Rome, a high official of the Russian government was taken suddenly ill and needed an interpreter and secretary, who could use a number of languages.
 It happened that Vladimir Gelesnoff was the young man selected to do the work, even being called to interpret for the King of Italy.
 This incident led to a further investigation of his educational qualifications, with the result that he was transferred from the regular army to special government work, which necessitated his taking, long journeys into foreign countries, and his coming into contact with people in every walk of life.
 One of these journeys brought him to America.

 COMES TO NEW YORK

 He resigned from his position and went to work with a firm whose head office was in New York City.
 For several years, however, his engineering work took him frequently to Europe.
-Being well trained in natural sciences especially botany, geology, physics and chemistry, and with a keen mind, quick and accurate in his observations, and with a remarkable memory, he began his life work by setting himself some definite problems of practical moment to work out.
+Being well trained in natural sciences, especially botany, geology, physics, and chemistry, and with a keen mind, quick and accurate in his observations, and with a remarkable memory, he began his life work by setting himself some definite problems of practical moment to work out.
 In his investigations, as almost invariably happens, one step led to another and the experience gained in one piece of work qualified him to follow in some definite direction, and not to plunge into, the unknown at random.

 At that time platinum and palladium were coming into more general use and great difficulty was experienced in separating these metals from ores containing both without vitiating either one or the other.
 Vladimir Gelesnoff worked out the very simple and satisfactory method for recovering both which has since been used.
 The great practical work of his life, that of discovering simple methods of handling refractory ores, followed almost as a necessary consequence on this, his first achievement.
-His researches were masterpieces of thoroughness, and exhibited so much experimental skill, intuition and power of careful observation, combined with clear judgment, that even though his career was cut short at such an early age, those who were intimately connected with his work have no hesitation in recognizing in him one of the most remarkable and exceptionally gifted of investigators.
+His researches were masterpieces of thoroughness, and exhibited so much experimental skill, intuition, and power of careful observation, combined with clear judgment, that even though his career was cut short at such an early age, those who were intimately connected with his work have no hesitation in recognizing in him one of the most remarkable and exceptionally gifted of investigators.